-The goal of this study is to enable explainers to produce more faithful explanations with better insertion and deletion scores.
-To this end, we propose insertion/deletion metric-aware explanation-based optimization (ID-ExpO), a framework for optimizing predictors to improve both insertion and deletion scores of the explanations produced by explainers while keeping the predictive accuracy of the predictors.
-Since the original insertion and deletion metrics are indifferentiable with respect to the explanations and directly unavailable for gradient-based optimization, we extend the metrics to be differentiable and use them to formalize insertion and deletion metric-based regularizers.
-By optimizing the predictors based on the standard prediction loss together with our regularizers simultaneously, ID-ExpO can equip the predictors with capabilities that both produce accurate predictions and enable the explainers to produce more faithful explanations.
-ID-ExpO can be applied to both post-hoc explainers and inherently interpretable models because it does not require changing the architecture of the predictors.
-In general, the post-hoc explainers are modeled differently with the predictors.
-For example, the LIME explainer approximates the predictor's behaviors with linear models around individual input data points, and the Grad-CAM explainer produces the explanation (saliency map) by aggregating the feature maps of the predictor's internal layer differently with the inference process of the predictor.
-Owing to the differences, the explanations by the post-hoc explainers are likely not to reflect actual feature contributions in the predictor.
-Therefore, in this paper, we focus on employing ID-ExpO to improve the post-hoc explainers and present its implementations for perturbation-based explainers, such as LIME and KernelSHAP, and gradient-based explainers, such as Grad-CAM.
+The present study enables explainers to generate more faithful explanations with better insertion and deletion scores.
+To this end, we propose insertion/deletion metric-aware explanation-based optimization (ID-ExpO), which is a framework for optimizing predictors to improve both the insertion and deletion scores of the explanations produced by the explainers while maintaining the predictive accuracy of the predictors.
+Because the original insertion and deletion metrics are non-differentiable with respect to the explanations and are directly unavailable for gradient-based optimization, we extend the metrics so that they are differentiable, and we use them to formalize the insertion and deletion metric-based regularizers.
+By optimizing the predictors based on the standard prediction loss together with our regularizers simultaneously, ID-ExpO equips the predictors with capabilities that both produce accurate predictions and enable the explainers to produce more faithful explanations.
+ID-ExpO can be applied to both post-hoc explainers and inherently interpretable models because it does not require any change in the architecture of the predictors.
+In general, the post-hoc explainers are modeled differently than predictors.
+For example, the LIME explainer approximates the predictor's behaviors using linear models around individual input data points, and the Grad-CAM explainer produces the explanation (saliency map) by aggregating the feature maps of the predictor's internal layer differently from the inference process of the predictor.
+Owing to these differences, the explanations by the post-hoc explainers are likely not to reflect the actual feature contributions in the predictor.
+Therefore, in this study, we focus on employing ID-ExpO to improve the post-hoc explainers and present its implementations for perturbation-based explainers, such as LIME and KernelSHAP, and gradient-based explainers, such as Grad-CAM.